 Pressing the Door button will cycle which door is selected for testing.
 The selected door will have its corresponding LED turned on.
 For example, if door 2 is selected, the LED under 2 would be on.

 Once a door is selected the 3 LEDs below will indicate the status of the circuit.

 When the door is closed, the LED is on.
 Indicating that the circuit is complete.
 If the door is open the circuit is open meaning the LED is off.

 When the REX is triggered, the circuit is complete meaning that the LED is on.
-In the resting state, no one is being detected by the REX, then the LED is off.
+In the resting state, if no one is detected by the REX, then the LED is off.